shaojiawei07/VDDIB-SR/README.md

 # VDDIB-SR

 This repository aims at introducing the VDDIB-SR method, which can effectively reduce the communication overhead in multi-device edge inference.
 This method is proposed in our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9837474) "Task-Oriented Communication for Multi-Device Cooperative Edge Inference", which is accepted to IEEE Transaction on Wireless Communication.

-We release the code to reproduce the main experimental results.
+We release the code to reproduce some experimental results.
 Particularly, we focus on the multi-view image classification task on the MNIST dataset and the multi-view object recognition task on the ModelNet40 dataset.
 The codes for these two tasks are in the folder `./Multi-view_Image_Classification` and folder `./Multi-view_Object_Recognition`, respectively.